filipecalegario/awesome-generative-ai/README.md

 ## Critical Views about Generative AI

+* [Generative AI Has a Visual Plagiarism Problem - IEEE Spectrum](https://spectrum.ieee.org/midjourney-copyright): "Experiments with Midjourney and DALL-E 3 show a copyright minefield"
 * [[2308.03762] GPT-4 Can't Reason](https://arxiv.org/abs/2308.03762): "despite the genuinely impressive improvement, there are good reasons to be highly skeptical of GPT-4's ability to reason"
 * [Risk and Harm: Unpacking Ideologies in the AI Discourse | Proceedings of the 5th International Conference on Conversational User Interfaces](https://dl.acm.org/doi/10.1145/3571884.3603751)
 * [[2305.18654] Faith and Fate: Limits of Transformers on Compositionality](https://arxiv.org/abs/2305.18654)